203. Some Uses of Philosophy in the Wake of George Floyd’s Murder, Part 2: Sartre on Racism

 The Oxford Advanced Learner’s Dictionary defines entitlement as “the official right to have or do something.”
 For example, one may be justly entitled to worker’s compensation, social security, or property.
 But many think they are entitled to have or do something when, in fact, their entitlement is not justified.
 “White entitlement” is meant to denote one form of unjust entitlement.
 It refers to white people who think that, just because they are white, they have a right to do or take something when they do not.

 Now some of these examples are controversial and the facts, motives, and effects surrounding them are often unclear.
 In the face of this unfolding complexity we must do our best to avoid sweeping generalizations and overly simple explanations.
-Obviously there are plenty of good police officers and the viral footage of some racists need not obscure the fact that peaceful Black Lives Matter rallies are taking place in all 50 States and indeed around the world.
-And examples of unjust incarceration and slavery shouldn’t lead us to overlook examples of just incarceration and abolitionists.
 But, assuming we do have legitimate examples of people acting individually and collectively with white entitlement, we should be seeking an explanation of them.
 And we can imagine Sartre offering us this explanation which I put together from fragments of the above quotations:

 Again, we must avoid painting with a broad brush when it comes to the unfolding events we are experiencing.
-It is best to assume their are multiple and complex causes at work.
-Obviously, we cannot assuage our anxiety over racism by merely adopting a theory – even one as powerful as Sartre’s.
+It is best to assume there are multiple and complex causes at work.
 But I think his ideas are bound to apply in some cases and can offer us powerful hypotheses as we inquire into racism and its denials.

 An Existential Lens on Reform